xMarcinator/ai-pet/README.md

 AiPet runs on Windows 10/11 x64 and on Linux x64 or arm64 (X11, or XWayland under Wayland). macOS isn't supported yet.

+## Disclaimer
+> [!WARNING]
+> This project is fully written by AI using claude.
+It was written as a fun side project to try and replicate some of the features chatgpt's chatbot.

 ## Install